Our Staff 2026-2027

 Mrs. Amanda Lowe

-Mrs. Lowe brings joy and enthusiasm to her role as a teacher’s assistant.
+Mrs. Lowe brings joy and enthusiasm to her role as our Form III teacher.
 She loves The St. Austin School community and has multiple children currently enrolled in the school.
 When asked about the Catholic and classical dimensions of St. Austin, Mrs. Lowe said, “Classical education teaches our children how to learn.
 Our faith and rich tradition teach our children how to live.
 It is at the intersection of these two that our school so beautifully guides these little ones.”
 Her favorite saint is St. Rita, and her favorite liturgical season is Lent.
 A perfect day consists of a clean house, dinner made, and a day outside with her family.

 Education